 The day Zach walked out of the doctor’s office with his diagnosis, his mom, Stina, was there to encourage and support him.

-Dimitri and Chad discuss how they each shared their status with their family and how their family supported them.
+Dimitri and Chad discuss how they each shared their status with their family and how their families supported them.

 Some states may have partner notification, which means if you test positive for HIV, you may be obligated to tell your partner(s).
 Explore more information here on how to navigate those policies.